-Not liking the look of your composite bonding can feel deeply unsettling – especially if you were excited about the result or invested time and money into treatment.
+Not liking the look of your composite bonding can feel worrying – especially if you were excited about the result or invested time and money into treatment.

-This guide explains why bonding sometimes doesn’t look right, what can realistically be adjusted, and what your next steps should be – calmly, clearly, and without pressure.
+This guide explains why bonding sometimes doesn’t look right, whether composite bonding can ruin your teeth, what can realistically be adjusted, and what your next steps should be – calmly, clearly, and without pressure.

 🔑 Key Takeaways: